-To file a standard (non-expedited) external appeal, a covered person has 120 days after completion of the carrier's internal review process to initiate the appeal through the State of Connecticut Department of Insurance.
+To file a standard (non-expedited) external appeal, a covered person has four months after the receipt of a notice of an adverse benefit determination or final internal adverse benefit determination to initiate the appeal through the State of Connecticut Department of Insurance.
 The Department of Insurance does not accept appeals based on denial of services following a non-utilization review.